 1.2 In 2010, Methodist Conference received the report Justice for Palestine and Israel.
-The Conference adopted a resolution supporting a consumer boycott of settlement projects and accepted a circuit memorial calling for the actions of companies in the Occupied Palestinian Territories to be taken into account in investment decisions.
+The Conference adopted a resolution supporting a consumer boycott of settlement projects and accepted a circuit memorial calling for the actions of companies in the Occupied Palestinian Territories (OPT) to be taken into account in investment decisions.

-1.3 The Methodist Church has:
+1.4 The Methodist Church has:

-- expressed anxiety over actions of the Israeli Defence Forces that have failed to discriminate between armed militants and civilians
+- expressed anxiety over actions of the Israeli Defence Forces that have failed to discriminate between armed militants and civilians.

-- expressed increasing humanitarian concern over the plight of Palestinians in the West Bank and Gaza
+- expressed increasing humanitarian concern over the plight of Palestinians in the West Bank and Gaza.

 - acknowledged the fear of ordinary Israelis who feel, increasingly insecure despite the strength of their armed forces.

-- recognised the right of all Israelis and Palestinians to exercise proportionate and appropriate security measures in difficult times
+- recognised the right of all Israelis and Palestinians to exercise proportionate and appropriate security measures in difficult times.

 2. Key Issues

 The UK Government (following the advisory opinion of the International Court of Justice) maintains the view that the building of the separation barrier within the OPT is unlawful.
 The separation barrier/wall, as well as attempting to minimise the risk to Israel of terrorist attack, is widely seen as a mechanism to establish new “facts on the ground”, in that it has not been constructed in accordance with 1967 boundaries and therefore constitutes a de facto annexation of additional parts of the West Bank.
 It has thereby served to isolate and “imprison” communities (such as the largely Christian community of Bethlehem), preventing access to employment, land and services (such as timely emergency medical response).
 The barrier/wall represents an impediment to lasting peace between Israel and Palestine.

 3.2.
 The CFB seeks to invest in companies that are, or are likely to become, signatories to the UN Global Compact, thereby demonstrating a commitment to align their operations with ten universally accepted principles in the areas of human rights, labour, the environment and anti-corruption.